Managing Water Quality on Parkland

 Amphibians as Indicators

-Montgomery Parks and the Montgomery County Department of Environmental Protection cohost the local chapter for FrogWatch USA.
-Volunteers receive training to recognize and record data on the unique breeding vocalizations of frogs and toads heard after dusk at wetlands and submit them to the FrogWatch USA national database.
+Montgomery Parks and the Montgomery County Department of Environmental Protection cohost a local chapter of FrogWatch USA.
+Volunteer community scientists receive training to recognize and record data on the unique breeding vocalizations of frogs and toads heard after dusk at wetlands and submit them to the FrogWatch USA national database, helping to inform conservation strategies for species and their habitats.

 To get involved:

-Training opportunities are offered annually.
-Trainings hosted by Montgomery Parks have concluded for 2024, but a free self-paced online volunteer training and orientation course is available through FrogWatch USA/Akron Zoo.
-Please contact the Montgomery Parks FrogWatch Coordinator with your certificate of completion to receive further instructions.
+Training opportunities are offered annually and typically scheduled in late winter or early spring.
+Trainings hosted by Montgomery Parks are being planned for the 2025 data collection season (late February – August) and will be announced in the new year.
+A free self-paced online volunteer training and orientation course is also available through FrogWatch USA/Akron Zoo.
+Please contact the Montgomery Parks FrogWatch Coordinator with your certificate of completion to receive further instructions on chapter participation.

 Iron-Oxidizing Bacteria